 Mayo Clinic Minute: Why getting vaccinated for the flu is doubly important this season

 Controlling the spread of infection

 - Wash your hands.
-Thorough and frequent hand-washing is an effective way to prevent many common infections.
-Or use alcohol-based hand sanitizers if soap and water aren't readily available.
+Washing your hands often with soap and water for at least 20 seconds is an effective way to prevent many common infections.
+Or use alcohol-based hand sanitizers if soap and water aren't available.

-- Avoid crowds.
-Flu spreads easily wherever people congregate — in child care centers, schools, office buildings, auditoriums and public transportation.
+Avoid crowds.
+The flu spreads easily wherever people gather — in child care centers, schools, office buildings, auditoriums and public transportation.
 By avoiding crowds during peak flu season, you reduce your chances of infection.
-And, if you're sick, stay home for at least 24 hours after your fever subsides so that you lessen your chance of infecting others.